 To monitor, manage, and control its environment, Supercell uses a range of tools in the AWS Console.
 Amazon CloudWatch and AWS CloudTrail allow it to monitor the current environment and give it a detailed log of all actions in the development and production environments.
 “The AWS API is one of the most important services for us—we use it a lot,” Yliharju says.
 “For example, the API commands allow us to easily manage and boot up new servers and even run full load-testing environments to simulate different situations and determine our capacity needs.”
 Supercell also makes good use of the Amazon API Gateway, and it uses AWS Lambda to run code in response to events and automatically manage the associated compute resources.
 Yliharju says, “We use AWS Lambda and the API Gateway when building API-based services that need scalability.”

-Using AWS helps Supercell keep the focus on game development and keeping their players happy.
-“Since the launch of our two games, our player base has scaled at an incredible pace,” Yliharju says.
-“Using AWS means we don’t have to worry about managing our infrastructure to match our growth—AWS tools just do it for us.”
+Using AWS helps Supercell keep its focus on what it does best: developing games that keep its players happy.
+“Since the launch of our three games, our player base has expanded at an incredible pace,” says Yliharju.
+“We don’t have to worry about being able to manage our infrastructure to match our growth—AWS tools make it easy for us.”